 - 1. The subject property is designated Special Agriculture in the Marion County Comprehensive Plan and zoned SA (Special Agriculture).
 The intent of both the designation and zone is to promote and protect commercial agricultural operations. - 2.
-The property is located on the south side of Jory Hill Road S., approximately 300 feet west if its intersection with O'Brien Avenue S. The parcel is undeveloped. - 3.
-Surrounding properties to the east, south, and west are zoned SA and in a mixture of small scale farm use, woodlots, and residential uses.
-Properties to the north are zoned AR (Acreage Residential) and in residential use. - 4.
-Soil Survey of Marion County Oregon indicates 100% of the property is composed of high-value farm soils. - 5.
+The property is located on the south side of Skyline Road S, at the intersection with Brindlewood Way S. The parcel is undeveloped.
+The property is described as Lot 28 of the Ireton Fruit Farms Plat, which was first platted on June 16, 1909.
+This property is considered legal for land use purposes. - 3.
+Surrounding properties in all directions are zoned SA and in a mixture of small scale farm use, woodlots, and residential uses. - 4.
+Soil Survey of Marion County Oregon indicates 97.6% of the property is composed of high-value farm soils. - 5.
 The applicant is proposing to establish a dwelling under the lot-of-record provisions in the SA zone.